How much does it cost?

 - Pocket money provided in most developed countries**

-- In-country orientation as part of our country programme network of international Lattitude volunteers
+- If available in-person, in-country orientation as part of our country programme network of international Lattitude volunteers

 - Day to day support from your placement host and a member of staff as your mentor